 Looking for an exceptional tapas experience?
 Head to Cuca, a hotspot tucked away in a secluded coconut grove in Read More»

-There’s many luxury resorts in Jimbaran, with tropical gardens and beachfronts overlooking the gorgeous bay.
-Some others dot the cliff edges around the Bukit peninsula, providing even more stunning ocean views.
+There are many luxury resorts in Jimbaran, with tropical gardens and beach access directly into the gorgeous bay.
+Some other options dot the cliff edges around the Bukit peninsula, providing even more stunning ocean views.
 There are also a few budget and mid-range hotels in the area.
 From all of that choice, we’ve picked out our three favourites.
 Each falls into a different price bracket, but we’re confident that they’ll all give you a great stay in Jimbaran.